USS Maine (1890): General characteristics

-The two main gun turrets were sponsoned out over the sides of the ship and echeloned to allow both to fire fore and aft.
+The two main gun turrets were sponsoned over the sides of the ship and echeloned to allow both to fire fore and aft.
 The practice of en echelon mounting had begun with Italian battleships designed in the 1870s by Benedetto Brin and followed by the British Navy with HMS Inflexible, which was laid down in 1874 but not commissioned until October 1881.
-This gun arrangement met the design demand for heavy end-on fire in a ship-to-ship encounter, tactics which involved ramming the enemy vessel.
-The wisdom of this tactic was largely theoretical at the time it was implemented.
+This gun arrangement met the design demand for heavy end-on fire in a ship-to-ship encounter, tactics that involved ramming the enemy vessel.
+The wisdom of this tactic was largely theoretical at the time when it was implemented.
 A drawback of an en echelon layout limited the ability for a ship to fire broadside, a key factor when employed in a line of battle.
 To allow for at least partial broadside fire, Maine's superstructure was separated into three structures.
-This technically allowed both turrets to fire across the ship's deck (cross-deck fire), between the sections.
+This allowed both turrets to fire across the ship's deck (cross-deck fire), between the sections.
 This ability was limited as the superstructure restricted each turret's arc of fire.

-This plan and profile view show Maine with eight six-pounder guns (one is not seen on the port part of the bridge but that is due to the bridge being cut away in the drawing).
+This profile view and plan show Maine with eight six-pounder guns.
 Another early published plan shows the same.
-In both cases the photographs show a single extreme bow mounted six-pounder.
-Careful examination of Maine photographs confirms that she did not carry that gun.
-Maine's armament set up in the bow was not identical to the stern which had a single six-pounder mounted at extreme aft of the vessel.
+In both cases, the photographs show a single extreme bow mounted six-pounder and confirm that she did not carry that gun.
+Maine's armament setup in the bow was not identical to that of the stern, which had a single six-pounder mounted at extreme aft of the vessel.
 Maine carried two six-pounders forward, two on the bridge and three on the stern section, all one level above the abbreviated gun deck that permitted the ten-inch guns to fire across the deck.
-The six-pounders located in the bow were positioned more forward than the pair mounted aft which necessitated the far aft single six-pounder.
+The six-pounders located in the bow were positioned more forward than were the pair mounted aft, which necessitated the far aft single six-pounder.